📱

 More

-Selectors can all be combined together.
+Selectors can all be combined.
 For example, this is a valid selector:

 tag.class.class2 > * > .class3, .class4 {